The party responsible for processing your data is

 In principle, we will only pass on the data we collect if:

 - you have given your explicit consent pursuant to Art.
-6(1) Sentence 1(a) GDPR;
+6(1) lit. a GDPR;

-- disclosure is necessary pursuant to Art.
-6(1) Sentence 1(f) GDPR in order to establish, exercise or defend legal claims and there is no reason to assume that you have an overriding legitimate interest in your data not being disclosed;
+- disclosure is necessary according to Art.
+6(1) lit. f GDPR in order to establish, exercise or defend legal claims and there is no reason to assume that you have an overriding legitimate interest in your data not being disclosed;

 - this is permitted by law and is required under Art.
-6(1) Sentence 1(b) GDPR for the processing of contractual relationships with you or for taking steps at your request prior to entering into a contract.
+6(1) lit. b GDPR for the processing of contractual relationships with you or for taking steps at your request prior to entering into a contract.

 In addition, data may be disclosed in connection with official requests, court orders and legal proceedings if this is necessary to pursue or enforce rights.